strontic/strontic.github.io/xcyclopedia/library/tasklist.exe-2185AD666AA7188AC9DB4E33DC6A2838.md

 ## Possible Misuse

 *The following table contains possible examples of `tasklist.exe` being misused.
-While `tasklist.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `tasklist.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --